-According to the American Cancer Society, more than 73,000 Americans will be diagnosed with some form of kidney cancer this year.
+According to the American Cancer Society, more than

-Although there isn’t a specific diet for people living with kidney cancer, good eating habits are vital to maintaining a healthy body and managing side effects of cancer treatment.
+Although there isn’t a specific diet for people living with kidney cancer, good eating habits are vital to maintaining a healthy body and managing the side effects of cancer treatment.

 Fruits and vegetables

 Proteins are a necessary part of everyone’s diet, as they help to build and maintain muscle mass.
-But too much protein for someone with kidney cancer can cause a buildup of food-derived waste in the bloodstream.
+But too much protein for someone with kidney cancer may cause a buildup of food-derived waste in the bloodstream.
 This may cause symptoms like fatigue, nausea, and headache.

-Speak with a doctor or registered dietitian about the right amount and best types of protein to include in your diet.
+Speak with a doctor or a registered dietitian about the right amount and best types of protein to include in your diet.

 Foods that are high in salt